cloudgrove/terraform-aws-soaman/README.md

 name: ... # String identifying the app; example: `landing-site`
 subdomain: ... # defaults to the empty string
 path: ... # S3 location, excluding the bucket name; example: `/apps/landing-site/current`
+masked_env: ... # Name of the environment to be masked/hidden from the subdomain URL
 enabled: ... # Desired status of the CloudFront distribution; defaults to `true`
 ```

-See an example [here](https://github.com/cloudgrove/terraform-aws-soaman/blob/develop/src/examples/complete/config/apps/main.yml), which provisions a web app hosted at https://app.alpha.cloudgrove.io.
+See an example [here](https://github.com/cloudgrove/terraform-aws-soaman/blob/develop/src/examples/complete/config/apps/main.yml), which provisions a web app hosted at `https://app.alpha.cloudgrove.io`, and at `https://app.cloudgrove.io` if `masked_env` has a value of `alpha` in this case.

+Note:
-Note that all apps within the same app set reside in the same bucket, which is specified in the `module` invocation.
+- All apps within the same app set reside in the same bucket, which is specified in the `module` invocation.
 If a new app is to be hosted in a different S3 bucket, then a new `module` block (invoking `appset`) is required.
+- There can be only one CloudFront distribution that is associated with the parent (env-free) subdomain (e.g. `app.cloudgrove.io`) across all environments; otherwise, AWS returns an error during the provisioning of the CloudFront distribution.

 # DNS config